Prohibited Burning Period EXTENDED

 • Whether there is a preferred name

-• A recommendation to Council on whether the transition to city status should occur
+• A recommendation to Council on whether community is supportive, or not, of a transition to city status.

 It is expected that this will be presented to Council in May 2026.